 At the end of each board meeting, the Chairman requested all board members to reflect upon the discussion and decisions taken during the board meeting in specific reference to Section S172(1) and the matters contained therein.
-Each board member had the opportunity to confirm or disagree with the view that all discussions and decisions taken did consider the impact on the Company’s various stakeholders and considered the long-term success of the Company.
-The Company Secretary noted this specific conclusion within the board minutes and any requirement to revisit a decision was noted accordingly.
+Each board member had the opportunity to confirm or disagree with the view that all discussions and decisions taken did consider the impact on the Company’s various stakeholders and considered the long term success of the Company.

 The board of directors engaged with customers in various forums.
-The Chairman & Managing Director both regularly engaged with key customers directly in relation to specific sales campaigns and often the Managing Director engaged with customers to discuss existing project topics such as a face to face meeting held with the customer OHB regarding the Galileo programme.
+The Chairman & Managing Director both regularly engaged with key customers directly in relation to specific sales campaigns and often the Managing Director engaged with customers to discuss existing project topics.
 Certain non-executive members of the board interacted with customers on behalf of the Company in order to strengthen the position of the Company’s key sales campaigns.
 Such engagements were made at industry events and customer meetings.

 At a Company operational level, a quarterly Environmental Quality Management System (EQMS) review was held with the presence of the executive management team.
 The performance of the Company against targeted key performance indicators across a wide area of subjects was assessed in both a financial & non-financial manner.
 The Company held monthly project reviews and weekly executive team meetings whereby key Company operational decisions were made and noted.
 Throughout these various operational level reviews, the key stakeholders discussed and considered were employees, customers, suppliers, institutional bodies / external parties, the local community and the shareholder.

-The executive management team engaged with the employees in a number of different ways including the business connection forum which was a regular meeting held between employee representatives and management to address employee topics and concerns.
-The executive management team also engaged via quarterly staff updates, bi-weekly face to face staff meetings and regular email or intranet communication updates.
-The employees were also requested to take part in a Company survey with the aim of understanding their satisfaction levels across a number of factors within the Company.
-The results have been communicated and actions are being taken to address areas of employee concern.
+The executive management team continued to engage with the employees in a number of different ways including the business connection forum, which is a regular meeting held between employee representatives and management to address employee topics and concerns.
+The executive management team also engaged via quarterly staff updates, email and intranet communication updates.